BGDlab/BGDlab.github.io/research/arcus_cohort_definition.md

 **SLIP Neonates**
 - Age at scan: <= 1 month
 - Exclusion diagnoses: standard
-- Additionaly criteria:
+- Additional criteria:
     - Reports are added to the grading queue with those who have gestational age present in the EHR first
     - Reports are added to the grading queue in order of the scan date

 **SLIP Toddlers**
 - Age at scan: 1 month < age <= 2 years
 - Exclusion diagnoses: standard
-- Additionaly criteria:
+- Additional criteria:
     - Reports are added to the grading queue with those who have gestational age present in the EHR first
     - Reports are added to the grading queue in order of the scan date